-Shipments coming into the country is subject to examination before it can be released to the importer.
-This is to make sure that the shipment is safe to enter the country and the importer made payments and adhered to the requirements of the customs office.
+Shipments coming into the country are subject to examination before they can be released to the importer.
+This is to make sure that the shipment is safe to enter the country and that the importer made payments and adhered to the requirements of the customs office.

 A licensed customs broker’s job is to help an importer do the task of processing shipments.
 They are licensed professionals who are accredited to do this role.

 To become an importer, you must obtain an Import Clearance Certificate, which you can get from the Bureau of Internal Revenue.
 The next step is to visit the Bureau of Customs (BOC) for registration.
 The importer must then file for an account using the Profile Registration System (CPRS).
 You will then receive the certificate, which you can use for three years.
 On the other hand, the Customs Profile Accreditation, which the importer must also file, is only valid for one year.
 This means you need to update your files yearly.
 The usual processing will take about 15 working days.

 An importer needs several documents so their cargo can be released.
 These are the packing list, bill of lading, invoice from the sender, import permit, certificate of origin, and Customs Import Declaration.
 Importers who are bringing in special commodities like food, plants, medicine, chemicals, or animals should get a Certificate of Product Registration from the Food and Drug Administration.